Riyamenon09/Breast-Cancer-classification-using-VGG16-and-explaining-with-various-XAI-techniques/README.md

 📌 Decision Tree Interpretation A simple, interpretable decision tree is used:

-As a surrogate to approximate CNN behavior in a human-readable format, Or to classify features extracted from intermediate CNN layers.
+As a surrogate to approximate CNN behavior in a human-readable format,Or to classify features extracted from intermediate CNN layers.

 📌 Feature Map Visualization (Layer Outputs) Helps interpret how the network processes and transforms input images layer by layer, offering insight into what the model "sees" at different depths.